FrancescoFossari/SoftwareEngineering/README.md

 # SoftwareEngineering
-This app simplifies grocery shopping by allowing users to scan product barcodes, add items to a virtual cart, and quickly check out.
-It provides personalized discounts, tracks spending, and offers weekly/monthly statistics.
-Supermarkets can create customer profiles for targeted promotions, enhancing convenience and savings.
+I created this project for my Software Engineering exam, worth 9 uni credits.
+By integrating technology into everyday shopping routines, this app aims to make grocery shopping faster, more organized, and more enjoyable.
+It provides both practical benefits, such as quicker checkouts, and personalized promotions, benefiting users and supermarkets alike, helping both parties save time and money.